gergelyk/prog-lang-usability/src/flag.md

 {{#include flag.cr}}
 ```

-There are no keyword-only arguments so there is no way to enforce readability.
+Keyword-only arguments are used to enforce readability.
 Suffix like `_is_on` may feel verbose but provides clarity.

 **Variant 2:**